| |

 STEP 3.
 Grab a timer and wait, watch, and observe changes in the candy hearts.

+💡 Check back at regular intervals or set a specific end time for the experiment.
 Can you pinpoint using the timer which liquid will dissolve the candy heart the fastest?

 Dissolving candy hearts STEM activity for kids Valentines Day sciencePin